margaretmf/margaretmf.github.io/creativewriting.md

 It takes faith to open onself up.
 It takes faith to love fully.
 It takes faith to keep going an extra mile.
+It takes faith to rise up again after falling.
+It takes faith to apologize and say sorry.
+It takes faith to be kind to strangers.

 Everyone has faith.
 Everyone with a heart has faith.